JohnTigue/tigue.com/content/blog/server_loveless_architecture/index.md

 Further, this is also a way forward where development can continue, on AWS for now but with an eye towards the long term goal of vendor agnostic cloud apps.

+AWS Lambda is now essentially just Docker billed by the millisecond, yet it just so happens to enforce multiple architectural best practices that should be followed, on Lambda and beyond.
+Docker mostly just provides the compute cluster operating system.
+Step Functions is the central nervous system orchestrating the app components that run on Docker (which might incidentally be billed under the AWS Lambda brand, or multiple other compute services).

+yet also reflect recent innovations which are reducing the significance of AWS Lambda.
+The enduring significance of serverless is more about the architectural goals and coding best practices and less about Lambda  specific compute product service fo Lambda started the serverless movement

 ## Terminology